Facebook post engagement is simply any action someone takes on your Facebook page or any other of your posts.

-It has been shown that people scrolling on their mobile devices spend like 1.7 seconds to quickly consume content.
+It has been shown that people scrolling on their mobile devices spend 1.7 seconds quickly consuming content.

 Those people browsing on computers spend only 2.5 seconds per content.
 The good news here is that people can recall content after seeing it for just 0.25 seconds.
 Interesting right?
 But the truth remains that you need to act fast to get their attention.

 Make your posts short and interesting.
 This will get the attention of your target audience really fast and quickly.
 Remember, social media is a game of attention and it takes attention-driven strategy to win.